Shopify/hydrogen-v1/docs/components/buynowbutton.md

+---
+url: /api/hydrogen/components/cart/buynowbutton
+title: BuyNowButton
+description: The BuyNowButton component renders a button that adds an item to the cart and redirects the customer to checkout.
+---

 The `BuyNowButton` component renders a button that adds an item to the cart and redirects the customer to checkout.

 ## Example code